This week, Kristina Young responds to the #MySciComm questions!

 Annaliese Hettinger is a marine ecologist and science communicator based at Oregon State University.
 She holds a PhD in Ecology from the University of California, Davis.
 Annaliese serves as a Science Communication Fellow at the Oregon Museum of Science and Industry.
 She is also the Communications Officer for Oregon State University Women in Science and the Secretary for the Ecological Society of America’s Science Communication Section.
 Annaliese believes that science belongs to everyone, and uses storytelling to connect audiences with the pursuit of science.
 Connect with her online @A_Hettinger and here.

-Today, our contributor, Diogo Verissimo, is launching a major #sciomm project.
+Today, our contributor, Diogo Verissimo, launched a major #sciomm project.
 Keep reading for details, as Diogo explains the Lost & Found project in his responses to the #MySciComm questions!

 Diogo is an educator turned scientist turned marketer!
 He is currently a David H. Smith Conservation Fellow, based in the Washington, D.C., area.
 He works primarily on the design and evaluation of conservation marketing interventions around issues such as coastal fisheries, wildlife trade or human-wildlife coexistence.
-Connect with him online at www.diogoverissimo.com and @verissimodiogo.
+Connect with him at @verissimodiogo and www.diogoverissimo.com.